 In Australia, the safety of vapes for anyone’s use has not been assessed by the Therapeutic Goods Administration (TGA, the Australian Government medicine regulator).
 Because of this, vapes are not first-line treatments to help you to quit smoking.

 There are medicines to treat nicotine dependence (nicotine replacement therapy) that have been assessed and approved by the TGA, which are proven to help you quit and are safer than vapes.

 To give up smoking or vaping, you should speak with your doctor first.
 They can advise on how to quit according to your circumstances.

 Learn more about what is involved with quitting smoking or vaping.

 When should I see my doctor?

-If you want to quit smoking, it’s a good idea to speak to your doctor or pharmacist — especially if you are pregnant of have a chronic health condition.
+If you want to quit smoking, speak to your doctor or pharmacist first — especially if you are pregnant of have a chronic health condition.
 They can assess your situation and help you make a plan to maximise your chances of succeeding.

 You should also speak to a doctor or pharmacist if you are concerned about the side effects of the medicines that treat nicotine dependence.